-Now you have booked your holiday and are looking forward to your tall ship sailing experience there are a few things we would like you to know.
+Now you have booked your holiday and are looking forward to your tall ship experience there are a few things you can learn and discover during your stay.

 What you can expect

 Life on a tall ship never stops.
-If you are with us on one of the relaxing holiday trips in Tenerife, Canary Islands, life on board is more relaxed.
-As we sail from Tenerife visiting secluded bays and small ports we will stop along the way for a swim in the Atlantic where you can jump from the ship or sunbathe and relax on the deck or in the hammock.
+As you are with us on your relaxing holiday in Tenerife, Canary Islands, life on board is also more laid back.
+When not sightseeing you can jump into the marina’s secure swimming pool for a refreshing swim or sunbathe and relax on the deck or in the hammock.

 Be aware of the activities around you